Hands on: Hands on: iPhone 11 review

 Like the other new iPhones, the iPhone 11 is flaunting iOS 13, and the lower-cost device makes full use of the fancy new features the operating system brings with it.

-Like the iPhone 11, it’s also packing the A13 Bionic chipset inside, although we suspect with less RAM, as per last year - even though our person demoing said the internal spec was precisely the same.
+Like the iPhone 11 Pro and Pro Max, it’s also packing the A13 Bionic chipset inside, although we suspect with less RAM, as per last year - even though our Apple demo person said the internal spec was precisely the same.

 That’s not to say it’ll struggle with any tasks, as during our testing with the demo unit there was nothing to suggest a hint of slowdown - but then again, it’s not really possible to push a phone hard when you’re fending off hordes of other journalists trying to do the same thing.

-Gaming was particularly impressive in our demo - the shadows and reproduction in Pascal's Wager impressed a lot in the fluid gameplay.
+Gaming was particularly impressive in our demo - the shadows and detail reproduction in Pascal's Wager impressed a lot, as did the fluid gameplay.

 When it comes to the iPhone 11 battery life, the new handset has a lot to live up to: the iPhone XR had the best battery life of any modern iPhone, and we want to see the same again here.

 All the preconditions are there: a theoretically more efficient processor inside, the more power-friendly screen, and (presumably) efforts made to eke out a little more life this year.
-Apple is claiming one hour more than previously on the iPhone XR, which means that things inside have to have been made more efficient to compensate.
+Apple is claiming one hour more battery life than on the iPhone XR, which means that things inside have to have been made more efficient.

-Sadly, there’s no fast charger in the box with the iPhone 11 like there is with the Pro - again this fits with the cost-saving theme, but we were hoping that it would come as standard so that battery worries could be minimised somewhat.
+Sadly, there’s no fast charger in the box with the iPhone 11 as there is with the 11 Pro - again this fits with the cost-saving theme, but we were hoping it would come as standard so that battery concerns could be minimised somewhat.

 That said, if you’ve got a phone that charges wirelessly, getting a pad for home and work should see you on full power for a lot of your day - so perhaps this isn’t much of a miss after all.